CMBAgents/cmbagent/README.md

 You can then pip install cmbagent in this fresh environment.

 If you are a cosmologist, you need the RAG data to use `cmbagent` in your cosmology work.

+Before installation, make sure you do not have any other autogen/pyautogen/ag2 versions installed.
+You may need to uninstall these packages before installing `cmbagent`.

 ## Getting the RAG data (cosmologist only)